 Certain of our acute care hospitals located in various counties of Texas (Hildalgo, Maverick, Potter and Webb) participate in CMS-approved private Medicaid supplemental payment ("UPL") programs.
 These hospitals also have affiliation agreements with third-party hospitals to provide free hospital and physician care to qualifying indigent residents of these counties.
 Our hospitals receive both UPL payments from the Medicaid program and indigent care payments from third-party, affiliated hospitals.
 The UPL payments are contingent on the county or hospital district making an Inter-Governmental Transfer ("IGT") to the state Medicaid program while the indigent care payment is contingent on a transfer of funds from the applicable affiliated hospitals.
-We received \$38 million during 2010, \$48 million during 2009 and \$30 million during 2008, of aggregate, net UPL and affiliated hospital indigent care payments.
-If during 2011 the hospital district makes IGTs consistent with 2010, we believe we would be entitled to aggregate, net UPL and affiliated hospital indigent care payment revenues of approximately \$35 million during 2011.
+We received \$33 million during 2011, \$38 million during 2010 and \$48 million during 2009, of aggregate, net UPL and affiliated hospital indigent care payments.
+For state fiscal year 2012, Texas Medicaid will operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
+During the first five years of this program, the Texas Health and Human Services Commission ("THHSC") will transition away from UPL payments to new waiver incentive payment programs.
+During the first year of transition, which commenced on October 1, 2011, THHSC will make payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
+During transition years two through five, THHSC will make incentive payments under the program after certain qualifying criteria are met by hospitals.
+If during 2012 the applicable hospital district or county makes IGTs consistent with 2011 levels, we believe we would be entitled to aggregate net payments pursuant to these programs of approximately \$24 million (during calendar year 2012).